josedolz/HyperDenseNet_pytorch/README.md

 ## Current version
 - The current version includes HyperDenseNet for 2 and 3 modalities.
 As it is, the code runs the training for 3 modalities.
 We are working on making the code easier to quickly change between 2 and 3 (or more) modalities.
 If you cannot wait and want to use the 2-versions architecture, you can simply remove the the third folder from loading or sampling operations (i.e., moda_3_val) and call the model 'HyperDenseNet_2Mod' instead of the model 'HyperDenseNet'
 - Patch size, and sampling steps values are hard-coded.
 We will work on a generalization of this, allowing the user to decide the input patch size and the frequency to sample the patches.
-- Only one subject is employed for validation (in the inference.py function).
-We are working on generalizing this function to N subjects and creating an additional testing function.
+- We are working on adding an external testing function.
+- In the original paper we used a ROI to mask out the background.
+This will help during sampling patches for training, as well as remove outliers on the testing images, since the receptive field of this network is small.

 If you use this code in your research, please consider citing the following paper: